quiltdata/t4/UserDocs.md

 ### Managing a local package
 A local package is one which has not been published yet.
-Local packages contain local data, so they’re highly malleable and provide no inherent guarantees about the data they reference.
+Local packages contain local data, so they’re highly malleable.
+The data they reference may change at any time.

 If you would like to save or read a local package, you can use the following methods to do so.